simeononsecurity/simeononsecurity.ch/content/articles/open-source-software-security/index.en.md

 ### Delayed Responses: The Pitfall of Closed Development

-In the realm of proprietary software, the procedure for detecting and mitigating security issues is often marked by sluggishness and reduced efficiency, all attributable to its closed development model.
+In proprietary software, the procedure for detecting and mitigating security issues is often marked by sluggishness and reduced efficiency, all attributable to its closed development model.
 In such scenarios, users frequently find themselves dependent on the vendor to deliver patches and updates, leaving their systems exposed to vulnerabilities until the necessary fixes are finally delivered.

 To underscore the significance of these delayed responses, let's examine a real-world case.